Debbierise001/DSA-Project-Documentation-1/README.md

 ### Calculated Insights
 - Created calculated columns
-  - Discount % >50%
+  - Discount % to measured how much each product was discounted = (Actual Price - Discounted Price) / Actual Price * 100
-  - Potential Revenue
+  - Discount % >50% to labeled products with discount equal or greater than 50% = =IF([@Discount%] >= 50, "Yes", "No")
-  - Composite Score
+  - Potential Revenue to estimated revenue based on review count = Actual Price * Rating Count
-- Grouped price and discount values into buckets of ₹200, ₹200–₹500)
+  - Composite Score ranked products by rating and popularity =  Average Rating + (Rating Count / 1000)

 📈 Data Analysis Using Pivot Tables